Create an HTML5 Video Gallery with jQuery

 Previewing the project across browsers and devices

-So when I rollover each of these thumbnails I get a rollover state.
-When I click on a thumbnail it loads a video up in a Lightbox and then each browser is going to use its own build-in HTML5 support to show the video controls as well.
-So clicking outside will make the video go away.
-Click on the next video.
-(Music playing) Close that as well.
-So this is how the user experience looks in Safari.
-In Firefox, instead of using MPEG4, which is the video format that all of the browsers and devices are going to use except Firefox, we're going to be using the Ogg Theora or OGV video file format.
+So, when I roll over each of these thumbnails, I get a rollover state.
+When i click on a thumbnail it loads a video up in a Lightbox.
+And then each browser's going to use it's own built in HTML five support to show the video controls as well.
+So, clicking outside will make the video go away.
+Click on the next video, (upbeat music) close that as well.
+So, this is how the user experience looks in Safari.
+In Firefox, instead of using MPEG4, which is the video format that all of the browsers and devices are going to use except Firefox, we're going to be using the Ogg Thera or OGV video file format.

-So again I can come in and click and get the same user experience.
-The controls are going to look a little different based on how Firefox's controls are going to be rendered, as opposed to other browsers.
-(Music playing) These videos work great.
+So, again, I can come in here and click and get the same user experience.
+The controls are going to look a little different based on how Firefox's controls are going to be rendered as opposed to other browsers. (upbeat music) These videos work great.
 Let's come into Chrome.
-Now Chrome doesn't allow autoplay by default.
-So we click on the video, it loads up, but I do have to come down here and click Play in the Chrome browser to see these rendering.
-Now if your browser doesn't support HTML5 video, we also have a Flash fallback that we're going to be programming in.
+Now, Chrome doesn't allow auto-play by default, so we click on the video, it loads up, but I do have to come down here and click play in the Chrome browser to see these rendering.
+Now, if your browser doesn't support HTML five video, we also have a Flash fallback that we're gonna be programming in.

-So we have some Flash video players and a video skin that you can put into your project.
-So for browsers like IE 7 and 8 that don't have HTML5 video support, What's actually going to happen is it's going to use Flash instead of HTML5.
-So if I were to right-click on this, I would see that we're using Flash here instead of HTML5 video.
-Now the options I was referring to before have to do with how the different mobile devices are going to handle video.
-If we look at this running on an iPad, you'll notice that the iPad's user experience is very similar to that of the computer screens.
+So, we have some Flash video players and a video skin that you can put into your project.
+So for browsers like IE seven and eight that don't have HTML five support, what's actually gonna happen is it's going to use Flash instead of HTML five.
+So, if I were to right click on this, I would see that we're actually using Flash here instead of HTML five video.
+Now, the options I was referring to before have to do with how the different mobile devices are gonna handle video.
+If we look at this running on an iPad, you'll notice that the iPad's user experience is very similar to that of the computer screen's.

-And in both cases for the iPhone and Android, we can see that the video overlay comes up, I can tap on the video, and then they will each jump into the respective video players and play the video.
-The second option has to do with bypassing the overlay altogether, since neither platform supports playing the video inside of the overlay, so the second option is to just change the link.
-Instead of having the link invoke the overlay, we're going to have the link change the URL to go directly to the actual video file itself.
-Now on the iPhone platform this means that it opens another window in mobile Safari requiring us to hit the Back button.
+And in both cases, for the iPhone and Android, we can see that the video overlay comes up, I can tap on the video and then they will each jump into their respective video players and play the video.
+The second option has to do with bypassing the overlay all together since neither platform supports playing the video inside of the overlay.
+So, the second option is to just change the link instead of having the link invoke the overlay, we're gonna have the link change the URL to go directly to the actual video file itself.